harperstricklanddd/ISE3230_Group10/README.md

 Fantasy Baseball Stats.csv is a CSV file with the raw data that has player names, positions, average draft position, and fantasty points for the 2025 season.

 PositionRoundAverages.csv is a CSV file with the cleaned and organized data from Fantasy Baseball Stats.csv.
-It has the average fantasty points for position per round drafted.
+It has the average fantasty points per position per round drafted.

 Post Optimality Analysis Data.pdf is a PDF file that has the data for the sensitivty post optimality analysis.